 If the stake pool staker wants to stop delegating to a vote account, they can totally remove the validator stake account from the stake pool.

-withdraw is that the validator stake account is totally
+Unlike a normal withdrawal, the validator stake account is totally

 removed from the stake pool and now belongs to the administrator.
 The authority